Skip to content

 Install MariaDB Database Server

-Live Helper Chat requires a database to store all its information, and MariaDB is a reliable open-source option.
-Installing MariaDB on your Ubuntu server is a straightforward process using the apt package manager.
+Your Live Helper Chat needs a database to store all its important information, and MariaDB is a solid choice.
+Setting up the MariaDB database server and client on Ubuntu is straightforward.
+Just run the command ‘sudo apt install mariadb-server mariadb-client’ to get it installed and ready.

 To install MariaDB, run the commands below.